-If you’ve tried this sourdough bread recipe or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
+If you’ve tried this basic sourdough bread recipe or any other recipe on Cultured Palate please take a minute to rate the recipe and leave a comment letting me know how you liked it.
 I love hearing from you!
 You can also FOLLOW ME on PINTEREST, FACEBOOK, INSTAGRAM, YouTube and TWITTER.

-- 450 g sourdough starter
+- 450 grams sourdough starter

-- 1275 g unbleached white flour
+- 1275 grams unbleached white flour

-- 825 g water
+- 825 grams water

-- 30 g salt
+- 30 grams salt

-- Mix all ingredients in a large mixing bowl until thoroughly combined.
+Mix all ingredients in a large mixing bowl until thoroughly combined.
 Allow to rest 30 minutes.

-- To do this simply stretch one side of the dough lifting it slightly out of the bowl but not allowing the dough to tear and fold it back to the center of the ball of dough.
-Pat down the seam and turn the bowl 1/4 turn and repeat stretching and folding until you have done the whole ball of dough.
+To do this simply stretch one side of the dough lifting it slightly out of the bowl but not allowing the dough to tear and fold it back to the center of the ball of dough.
+Pat down the seam and turn the bowl ¼ turn and repeat stretching and folding until you have done the whole ball of dough.
 See "stretch and fold in the bowl" illustration for more detail.

 Allow to rest for 30 minutes.